LittleKingsguard/Eternity-Core/CharacterOptions/Soul/Universal/Spirits/Divine/Traits/CultMastery.md

-The Divine may always use their Organization as a Supporting Ability.
+The Divine uses their Organization as their Persistence Ability, as they can sustain themselves with the energies and Anima drawn from the worship of their followers.